Keeping rough sleepers safe this winter

 As part of a multi-agency plan to protect vulnerable people during the spells of severe weather through the winter of 2017/18, the Borough Council is supporting the Hope Centre to provide shelter to people who are sleeping rough.

-The Severe Weather Emergency Protocol (SWEP) scheme has been activated today, Wednesday, 27 December and is anticipated to run through to at least Friday, 29 December, however this will be monitored regularly.
+The Severe Weather Emergency Protocol (SWEP) scheme was activated on Thursday, 22 February and is expected to run during the current cold snap, however this will be monitored regularly.

 The SWEP scheme is a partnership agreement between Northampton Borough Council, the Hope Centre, Midlands Heart and NAASH to provide a warm place for rough sleepers to spend the night when the temperature falls below freezing for three consecutive nights.